 Stress Cannot Affect Your Relationship

 Practicing mindfulness lets you imagine all the stressful vibes you garnered during the day flowing out of your body.
+According to Valerie Knopik, PhD – Director of Research for Yoga Medicine, the Miller Professor of Human Development and Family Studies at Purdue University says, “when we practice mind-body techniques such as mindfulness, meditation, and focused intention tasks, we influence brain activity in regions that are involved in reducing psychological stress and increasing the parasympathetic response.
+This can, over time and with practice, ease anxiety and increase mood.
 With your eyes closed, you can see the empty spaces that stress left getting filled with white or rainbow light, energizing and illuminating every fiber in your body.
 Considering you and your spouse do it at once, the pressure that you might both obtain from work or other aspects of life won’t destroy your marriage.

 Admitting Your Fault Isn’t That Difficult

 For disagreeing couples, it is not beyond them to blame each other for something.
 Say, if the husband forgot to pay the electric bills on time, he might accuse the wife of not reminding him before its due date.
 The latter won’t back down, for sure, and talk about how irresponsible the man can be.
 In short, no one wishes to accept that a mishap occurred because of them.

 Well, what’s impressive about doing meditation is that you can realize how silly your issues are compared to the problems of people from the rest of the world.
 You argue about forgetting to pay the bills, while others have no idea how to get a job or find food for their family.
 It is a humbling experience, frankly speaking, and that’s the kind of wake-up call that we sometimes need to stop fighting.